-- 3. Direct PLUS Loans. - 4.
-Federal Pell Grants for which a return of funds is required. - Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required. - Loan amounts are returned in accordance with the terms of the promissory note. - Unearned federal grant amounts to be returned by the student will be reduced by 50%.
+- Unsubsidized Direct Stafford Loans (other than PLUS loans). - 2.
+Subsidized Direct Stafford Loans. - 3.
+Direct PLUS Loans. - 4.
+Federal Pell Grants for which a return of funds is required. - Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required.

+Loan amounts are returned in accordance with the terms of the promissory note.

+Unearned federal grant amounts to be returned by the student will be reduced by 50%.